interactive-environments/2122-Satellite/README.md

 Project name: Ky-O-Mi

-We will upload our codes here for the different interaction bubbles.
+The code for the final delivarables moment in week 10 can be found in the "delivarables" folder.

-We will soon also add more technical drawings and schemas.
+The code in the other folders are from previous iterations.

 Created by Airo

 Members of Airo:
-Kenwyn
+Kenwyn Hoefnagel
-Dorrit
+Dorrit Huijskes
 Eva Jonkers
-Gloria
+Gloria Orcan
-Loes
+Loes de Vries
 Vivian Nguyen